shivaninuji/shivaninuji/README.md

 ### About Me 🤖
 - I'm a Computer Science & Engineering student, building stuff that (hopefully) works
 - Currently lost in the world of **AI** — let's see where it takes me
-- When I'm not coding, you'll probably find me playing the piano and learning random facts or anything that I find interesting
+- When I'm not coding, you'll probably find me playing the piano and learning random facts or diving deep into anything that I find interesting
 - Looking to collaborate on projects that sound cool and fun

 ### Tech Skills 💻